Recover and Transfer Android Contacts: Guide

 After transferring the VCF file to the new device, you can import contacts:

-- Make sure that the .vcf file is saved in a folder easily accessible on your new phone.
+1. Make sure the .vcf file is saved in a folder easily accessible on your new phone.

 Transfer Contacts from Android to iPhone